doridee21/se_project_spots/README.md

 # Spots

-Is a social photo sharing application; availiable on web and mobile decives.
+Is a social photo sharing application; available on web and mobile decives.

 ## Description